 - The affected foot is shorter than the normal.

 - The shoes do not seem to fit and the child cannot enjoy normal playing activities due to a narrow range of motion.

 Diagnosis of Clubfoot (Talipes Equinovarus) and Metatarsus Adductus

-- Ultrasound scanning during the in utero can detect the condition, but it is mostly diagnosed at birth.
+- Ultrasound scanning in utero can detect the condition, but it is mostly diagnosed at birth.

 - Physical examination: The doctor observes the foot and the movements that can be made.
-A complete birth history and family history is also important as the genetic factors play the major role in the causation.
+A complete birth history and family history is also important as genetic factors play a major role in the causation.